Frequently Asked Questions

 Can you tarp my roof?

-In the event of an emergency and a tarp is required, please follow these steps: If your roof is leaking prior to your date of install, please contact our office immediately a 1-855-560-3765.
-We do not install tarps; however we will suggest a company for you to contact.
+In the event of an emergency and a tarp is required, please follow these steps: If your roof is leaking prior to your date of install, please contact our office immediately at 1-855-560-3765.
+We do not install tarps; however, we will suggest a company for you to contact.
 Be clear and provide adequate detail about the areas of concern.
 If possible, please take pictures of the leaking/damaged areas as this will be useful information when speaking to the tarp company.
 It is generally the homeowner's responsibility to bill the insurance company for reimbursement of the tarp costs.
 Please be sure to ask the company you've chosen for their exact process.

 When will the NOC be released so I can complete the sale/refinance of my home?

 The Notice of Commencement (NOC) documentation can be completed 10 business days after the final payment on the account is received.
 This allows the payment to clear both banks without returning.
-The title company will need to send a form called the Contractor's Final Affidavit for roofclaim.com to complete.
+The title company will need to send a form called the Contractor's Final Affidavit for RoofClaim to complete.
 Once that form is filled out the NOC can be terminated by the title company.

 Why is the insurance company taking so long to provide updates and/or a determination?